 Cutting Down on Furnace Repair Costs

 There is one easy thing that homeowners can do to cut down on furnace repair costs, and that is to not have to make a repair.
 In truth, a lot of breakdowns can be prevented by regular yearly maintenance.
-Igniters problems, in particular, are easy to avoid when regular maintenance is done to take care of them.
+Igniter’s problems are easy to avoid when regular maintenance takes care of them.